The Aints

 The Aints is a band name used by Ed Kuepper during his prolific early 1990s period.
-The group's name relates to Kuepper's first recording group, The Saints, and its initial incarnation concentrated on previously released Saints material from the mid-to-late 1970s, when Kuepper was a member.
+The group's name relates to Kuepper's first recording group, the Saints, and its initial incarnation concentrated on previously released Saints material from the mid-to-late 1970s, when Kuepper was a member.
 The Aints then changed direction to produce loud, feedback-drenched recordings of new Kuepper originals.

-In 2017, Kuepper convened a new iteration, this time adding an exclamation mark (thus officially known as The Aints!) to record and tour material he had written between the years 1969-1978, much of which had been in the setlist of the original Saints but which had, with few exceptions, not been recorded or released.
+In 2017, Kuepper convened a new iteration, this time adding an exclamation mark (thus officially known as the Aints!) to record and tour material he had written between the years 1969-1978, much of which had been in the setlist of the original Saints but which had, with few exceptions, not been recorded or released.

 History

 1991–1995

-The name is a variation on The Saints, the band Kuepper had formed with Chris Bailey in Brisbane in the early 1970s.
+The name is a variation on the Saints, the band Kuepper had formed with Chris Bailey in Brisbane in the early 1970s.
 It apparently derived from an old Saints bass drum head on which the initial letter "S" had worn off.

 Kuepper has stated his aim with The Aints was to recapture the energy of the late 1970s incarnation of the Saints.
 Although the band's set started with Saints material, the sound of the band was more a driving three-piece with Neil Young-style feedback.
 The later original material featured saxophone and a more free-form approach.

 The band started playing around Sydney on 13 April 1991 with Kuepper (guitar, vocals), Kent Steedman (bass) and Tim Reeves (drums).
 They quickly released a recording of this first show, S.L.S.Q – Very Live!, recorded on cassette, sold at shows as well as in shops.
 (The name stands for "Strictly Limited Sound Quality" or "Slightly Limited Sound Quality".)
 This recording and the Australian tour shows of 1991 consisted of old Saints material.

 In this period, Kuepper was releasing new albums at a rate of roughly three a year.
 The Aints were quickly added to this release cycle.
 With Artie Sledge (bass), Mark Dawson (drums) and Tim Hopkins (sax), the Aints released two albums of original songs: Ascension in November 1991 and Autocannibalism in 1992, both on Hot Records.
+Ian McFarlane said, "with blistering, guitar-heavy tracks, these albums were the antithesis of Kuepper's solo work."

 Hot issued a five-track CD EP compilation, Cheap Erotica, in November 1993, and a compilation, Shelflife Unlimited!!! – Hotter Than Blazing Pistols!!!, in August 1995.
 A third Aints album called Afterlife was recorded, but is yet to be issued.